aerenchyma/poem-generation/README.md

 The day I got my second COVID vaccine in April 2021, I lay around on the couch and started building this.
 But I got tired...
 Then I bought a new computer for myself in early 2022 and thought this would be fun to return to this year.
 Including an excellent lesson in memory consumption, the whole process has been a delight.

 The code itself is still a little messy ("oh right that's why we typically use linters"), so please ignore.
-In my defense, I wrote a lot of it while pretty sleepy (and happy).
+In my defense, I wrote a decent chunk of it while pretty sleepy.

 ## tl;dr